-CBI vs CBI: Verma set to appear before CVC
+CBI vs CBI: Verma deposes before CVC

-New Delhi, Nov 9: CBI director in exile, Alok Verma is set to appear before the Central Vigilance Commission today.
-He will be deposing before the commission, which is probing allegations of bribery against him as per the directive of the Supreme Court.
+New Delhi, Nov 9: CBI director in exile, Alok Verma has appeared before the Central Vigilance Commission today.
+He is deposing before the commission, which is probing allegations of bribery against him as per the directive of the Supreme Court.

 It may be recalled that he had told the Central Vigilance Commission that the allegations of bribe against him are false.